balaam/slate/source/index.html.md

 # Introduction

 Dinodeck is a multiplatform, fast, rapid game development library.
-Powered by Lua, using OpenGL for graphics.
+It's powered by Lua and uses OpenGL for graphics.

-It's inspired by many great engines and graphics API I've used in the past but with an emphasis of speed of development and easy of distribution.
+Dinodeck is inspired by many great engines and graphics APIs I've used in the past but with an emphasis on speed of development and ease of distribution.

 You can download the latest version from the website [dinodeck.com](http://dinodeck.com).